joaosfvieira/joaosfvieira/README.md

 ### Hello, I'm João 👋

-## I'm an majoring in Information Technology, Software Development minor, at UFRN (Universidade Federal do Rio Grande do Norte).
+## I'm majoring in Information Technology, Software Development minor, at UFRN (Universidade Federal do Rio Grande do Norte).
 I'm a Brazilian who has the goal of studying, working and living abroad!
 ## I'm an intern at the IT sector within SEBRAE/RN, a company with over 150 employees

 - 🔭 I'm currently working on containerizing a spring boot REST API that i developed with my senior colleague at my internship